IonutOjicaDE/mautic5-installer/README.md

+# WORK IN PROGRESS - script is not functional

+# WORK IN PROGRESS - script is not yet functional

+# WORK IN PROGRESS - script will be functional

 # Presentation
-Installer script for Mautic V4 on VPS with `Debian 12` is a bash script that allows you to install all that is needed for a **fully production ready Mautic 4 instance**.
-It can be used to install also up to 5x Mautic 4 instances on the same server.
+Installer script for Mautic V5 on VPS with `Debian 12` is a bash script that allows you to install all that is needed for a **fully production ready Mautic 5 instance**.
+It can be used to install also up to 5x Mautic 5 instances on the same server.

 # ✅ What is included
 | INCLUDED | DESCRIPTION |